About us

 To enhance safe and efficient cross-border cooperation, increased trade volumes and improved control over illegal traffic of people and goods, the EU Integrated Border Management principles were successfully piloted in Moldova with EU-UNDP support.
 The first Moldova-Ukraine Jointly Operated Border Crossing Point in Palanca ensures optimal conditions for crossing the border, including for people with disabilities, asylum seekers, entrepreneurs, and cargo transport.

 Despite all challenges, UNDP was helping local communities to maintain their commitment towards local development priorities.
-UNDP’s work was instrumental on steering the first two Focal Regions of Cahul and Ungheni on the path to becoming regional growth poles in the country, with solid services and infrastructure supporting a dynamic social and economic life.
+UNDP’s work was instrumental on steering the first two Focal Regions of Cahul and Ungheni on the path to becoming regional growth poles in the country, with solid services and infrastructure supporting a dynamic and inclusive socio- economic life.

 UNDP continuously promotes inclusive growth, supporting a nationally owned process of making the most of migration, with focus on reinventing rural areas and creating local economic opportunities for communities.
-UNDP’s innovative experience of engaging 10,000 migrants in the development of local communities across Moldova was scaled up at the national level through the Governmental Programme DAR 1+3.
+UNDP’s innovative experience of engaging migrants in the development of local communities across Moldova was scaled up at the national level through the Governmental Programme DAR 1+3.
 The established cross-river cooperation platforms between both banks of Nistru River generate joint innovative solutions for addressing protracted issues across the conflict divide.
 UNDP work focused on supporting human capital development by contributing to advancing the quality of education to better match labour market demand.

 UNDP is also offering support to the Government in the implementation of the Digital Transformation Strategy (2023-2030) and related national programmes, with a particular emphasis on digital governance, data-driven policy development, and advancement of a digital society in Moldova.